iexel/fontus/README.md

 ####Internationalisation and localisation

-The application is internationalised (with Spring MVC) and localised for two languages.
+The application has been internationalised (the capabilities of Spring MVC are used for internationalisation) and localised for two languages.

 ####User input validation